Fox's Book of Martyrs

 Bordeaux, at the instigation of a villainous monk, who used to urge the papists

-slaughter at Agendicum, in Maine, where the populace
+produced a similar slaughter at Agendicum, in Maine, where the populace at the

-at the holy inquisitors' satanical suggestion, ran upon the Protestants, slew
+holy inquisitors' satanical suggestion, ran upon the Protestants, slew them,

 The